Digital Marketing Resume

 If you have never worked in a digital marketing role and don’t have a portfolio to show, a capstone project works especially well for entry-level positions such as Digital Marketing Interns and Digital Marketing Executives.

-Tiffany Lim, who completed the Certified Digital Marketing Strategist Programme (Discontinued) at Equinet Academy, submitted her CV along with her capstone project (a digital marketing strategic plan based on an actual company located in Singapore) attached.
+Tiffany Lim, who completed the previous Certified Digital Marketing Strategist Programme (now known as the Advanced Certificate in Digital Marketing) at Equinet Academy, submitted her CV along with her capstone project (a digital marketing strategic plan based on an actual company located in Singapore) attached.
 She received numerous scheduled interviews and was hired within a span of three weeks.
-“Every recruiter who interviewed me inquired about the capstone project.
-It was evident the capstone was a key component that stood out in my job application.”

 LinkedIn Profile